ericq/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 4. Appropriate training data
 I stored the training data in this github repository: https://github.com/ericq/behavior-clone-training-data

-Training data was chosen to keep the vehicle driving on the road.
-I have used multiple laps of training data: lap1 - trained from udacity workspace, slow response to key controls but ok with low speed lap 2 - trained from local simulator (windows env), pay attention to the image path in windows format generated in the csv file. higher speed lap 3 - no steering as much as possible, then sharp correction before hit the edge lap 4 - run the bridge and the last half lap 3 times lap 5 - teach how to drive back to the center.
-Still weaving back and forth between the middle of the road and the shoulder, but you need to turn off data recording when you weave out to the side, and turn it back on when you steer back to the middle. lap 6 - post-bridge track back-n-forth lap 7 - smooth drive in the center
+Traing data was chosen to keep the vehicle driving on the road.
+I have used multiple laps of training data:
+1. Trained from udacity workspace, slow response to key controls but ok with low speed
+2. Trained from local simulator (windows env), pay attention to the image path in windows format generated in the csv file. higher speed
+3. No steering as much as possible, then sharp correction before hit the edge
+4. Run through the bridge and the last half lap 3 times
+5. Teach how to drive back to the center.
+Still weaving back and forth between the middle of the road and the shoulder, but you need to turn off data recording when you weave out to the side, and turn it back on when you steer back to the middle.
+6. Post-bridge track back-n-forth.
+There is sharp turns.
+7. mooth drive in the center

 ### Model Architecture and Training Strategy